 dissertation

 My dissertation research is interested in nest building and the behaviors associated with them in bees.
-I am focused on the relationships between nesting cost, group-living, and parasitism.
-My study system is Anthophora abrupta, the Chimney Bee.
+I am focused on the relationships between nesting cost (how much time it takes them to build a nest), group-living (living close to others of the same species), and parasitism (how often we see successful parasitism in these bees).
+To look at these ideas, I work with the Chimney Bee, Anthophora abrupta.

 study system: Chimney Bee, Anthophora abrupta